 I encourage you to go through the problem statement and data description once before moving to the next section so that you have a fair understanding of the features present in the data.

 To build a machine learning pipeline, the first requirement is to define the structure of the pipeline.
 In other words, we must list down the exact steps which would go into our machine learning pipeline.

-The focus of this section will be on building a prototype which will help us in defining the actual machine learning pipline for our sales prediction project.
+The focus of this section will be on building a prototype that will help us in defining the actual machine learning pipeline for our sales prediction project.
 Let’s get started!

 Data Exploration and Preprocessing

 What is the first thing you do when you are provided with a dataset?
 You would explore the data, go through the individual variables, and clean the data to make it ready for the model building process.

 That is exactly what we will be doing here.
 We will explore the variables and find out the mandatory preprocessing steps required for the given data.
 Let us start by checking if there are any missing values in the data.
 We will use the isnull().sum() function here

 There are only two variables with missing values – Item_Weight and Outlet_Size.